pgaulon/pgaulon.github.io/2022-11-15-htb-hack-the-boo-ctf/pwn_entity.md

 # [Pwn] Entity

-This challenge is composed of a binary, and it's C source code.
-The code consists mainly in a union for which the fields are either set or get, depending on the user input.
+This challenge is composed of a binary and its C source code.
+The code consists mainly in a `union` whose fields are either set or get, depending on the user input.

 ```c
 static union {